ACI Worldwide raises buyback program, IBM to take stake

-Payment systems provider ACI Worldwide Inc (ACIW.O) increased its share buyback program, and said IBM (IBM.N) will start exercising its 2.8 million warrants to take a stake in the company.
+Sept 13 Payment systems provider ACI Worldwide Inc increased its share buyback program, and said IBM will start exercising its 2.8 million warrants to take a stake in the company.

 International Business Machines Corp, one of the largest computer hardware makers in the world, received the warrants in December 2007 that allowed it to buy up to 8 percent of ACI shares, ACI said in a regulatory filing in 2007.